The Portable Machiavelli, 9780140150926

 Summary

-In the four and a half centuries since Machiavelli’s death, no single interpretation of his ideas has achieved universal acceptance.
-Yet, his fundamental contribution to Western political theory remains undeniable.
+In the four and a half centuries since Machiavelli’s death, no single and unanimously accepted interpretation of his ideas has succeeded in imposing itself upon the lively debate over the meaning of his works.
+Yet there has never been any doubt about the fundamental importance of Machiavelli’s contribution to Western political theory.

-The Portable Machiavelli assembles the complete texts of The Prince, Belfagor, and Castruccio Castracani, newly translated by Peter Bondanella and Mark Musa specif…
+The Portable Machiavelli brings together the complete texts of The Prince, Belfagor, and Castruccio Castracani, newl…

 Book Details